blockwatch-cc/tezos-api/content/explorer.md

 }
 ```

 On-chain elections can be queried by proposal `hash` or sequence `number`.
 An election contains a complete set of data on a past or the currently ongoing (`head`) on-chain voting process, including up to four voting periods.
 Voting periods may be empty when no proposal has been published.
-Only the last voting period of the last election is open at eny point in time.
-Ballots represent the individual ballot operations sent by bakers during votes or the upvotes to a proposal during the first voting period.
+Only the last voting period of the last election can be in state open.
+Ballots represent the individual ballot operations sent by bakers during votes or the up-votes to a proposal during the first voting period.

 ### HTTP Request